 On the other hand, companies that lack a high-quality product or a well-seasoned team may be better advised to try surviving the pandemic by buttoning down the hatches and hoping that before too long calmer winds will prevail.

 For those that are in a position to think about fundraising, an attitude of caution is still recommended.
 In pandemic conditions, offers that might have once been unpalatable might now feel like a saving grace.
 In reality, the truth is that businesses do well to hold out for the right opportunities.
+Tips for raising capital during a pandemic were covered in this article, and should be helpful for you.

 If you want to know more about how to raise funds during this time contact us at firstname.lastname@example.org.